A version of this article appeared in the Spring 2019 issue of strategy+business.

-In their forthcoming book, The Critical Few: Energize Your Company’s Culture by Choosing What Really Matters, Jon Katzenbach, Gretchen Anderson, and James Thomas lay out a reliable method for fostering culture evolution.
-This process involves inclusion and selection; gathering input and broad perspectives, then narrowing down to actionable, targeted steps and goals and tying behaviors to strategic objectives in order to measure success.
+In their forthcoming book, The Critical Few: Energize Your Company’s Culture by Choosing What Really Matters, our colleagues Jon Katzenbach, Gretchen Anderson, and James Thomas lay out a reliable method for fostering culture evolution.
+This process involves inclusion and selection: gathering input and broad perspectives; narrowing down to actionable, targeted steps and goals; and tying behaviors to strategic objectives in order to measure success.

 First and foremost, you must identify your organization’s “critical few” traits: the core attributes that are unique and characteristic to it, that resonate with employees, and that can help spark their commitment.
 Next, you develop the critical few behaviors that, if executed repeatedly by more people more of the time, will move the habitual ways of working into better alignment with the organization’s strategic and operational objectives.
 These behaviors should be tangible, repeatable, observable, and measurable.
 They are critical because they will have a significant impact on business performance when exhibited by large numbers of people.
 They are few because people can remember and change only three to five key behaviors at one time.

 Over the course of a frank, three-hour lunch meeting, Sandra’s point of view started to sink in.
 Andrew understood that he’d been approaching his culture effort far too prescriptively — following a by-the-books approach that lacked emotion, or, as Sandra put it, “soul.”
-The two began to brainstorm in this second meeting about where the “pockets” of emotional energy in his hotel company might be, toying with the idea of engaging the call centers through which customers made reservations, or the frontline desk staff who checked people in.
+In this second meeting, they considered where the “pockets” of emotional energy in the hotel company might be, toying with the idea of engaging the call centers through which customers made reservations, or the frontline desk staff who checked people in.
 He pondered, with Sandra, “Where in this company is innovation really happening?
 What can I do to bring that to the surface, to see more of it?”